 I believe that scientists have a duty to make their work accessible and understandable to the people who need it most.
 In 2010, I co-founded HDBuzz, an online source of reliable, impartial, easy-to-understand information about HD research.
 HDBuzz is now the world’s foremost HD research news source.
 In recognition of this, I was awarded the 2012 Michael Wright Community Leadership Award by the Huntington Society of Canada and the 2014 Research Award by the Huntington’s Disease Society of America.

 I have authored 7 book chapters and over 80 peer-reviewed publications.
-I serve on the medical advisory panel of the Huntington’s Disease Association, the Association of British Neurologists Neurogenetics Advisory Panel, and the Translational Neurology Panel of the European Academy of Neurology. am Associate Editor of the Journal of Huntington’s Disease and advise the steering committee to the UK All-Party Parliamentary Group on Huntington’s disease.
-I am the Lead Facilitator of the European Huntington’s Disease Network‘s Biomarkers Working Group and an emeritus member of the Network’s Scientific and Bioethical Advisory Committee.
+I serve on the Medical Advisory Panel of the Huntington’s Disease Association, the Association of British Neurologists Neurogenetics Advisory Panel, and the Translational Neurology Panel of the European Academy of Neurology. am Associate Editor of the Journal of Huntington’s Disease and advise the steering committee to the UK All-Party Parliamentary Group on Huntington’s disease.
+I am the co-Lead Facilitator of the European Huntington’s Disease Network‘s Biomarkers Working Group.